Ways to Get Involved

 Smoking busting the myths

-Ever since smoking was branded as "cool" by advertisers and celebrities, health advocates have been working to bust the myths that surround this dangerous, if not deadly, habit.
+Ever since smoking was branded as "cool" by advertisers and celebrities, health advocates have been working to bust the myths that surround this dangerous, and often, sadly, deadly, habit.

 Let’s start busting myths…

-So if you’re about to quit, stock up on healthy foods and plan to be active!
+So, if you’re about to quit, or supporting someone who is, stock up on healthy foods and plan to be active!

 A huge misconception – while some homemade or organic foods are better for you than store-bought options, there is no such thing as a healthy cigarette.